Performance review tips for managers to ace the next employee appraisal

 Get an idea of how the employee views their own performance

-While you shouldn't just throw a questionnaire on the table and tell the employee to review themselves, getting an idea of where an employee thinks their performance is at can be a useful jumping-off point.
-Their perception of their own performance might surprise you, in that they may already be aware of where they need to improve.
+You shouldn't just throw a questionnaire on the table and tell the employee to review themselves.
+But, even so, getting an idea of where an employee thinks their performance is at can be a useful jumping-off point.
+Their perception of their own performance might surprise you.
+They may already be aware of where they need to improve.
 While this is your chance to address anything they might not have considered about their work, it's also the employee's chance to contextualise their own performance for you.

 Similarly to our bespoke reviews, in Weekly10, 360Â° feedback participants can be given bespoke feedback questions.
 This means you can ask different questions of customers than you do of managers or co-workers.
 This allows you to fine-tune your approach to most effectively gather data from different sources.